 - 1. Where only a proprietary product will meet requirements, such as parts or components for equipment. - 2.
-Where an agent, licensee or franchise holder has sole rights to supply a service or product;35 - 3.
+Where an agent, licensee or franchise holder has sole rights to supply a service or product;42 - 3.
 Where there is only one suitably qualified specialist in the relevant field. - 4.
 Where continuity of supply or service is required in order to ensure value for money.
-Such contracts require the prior approval of the Director of OSD or the Chief Executive.
+Such contracts require the prior approval of the Director of OSD.